lonelyobserver0/Yabar/README.md

 # Yabar - A dock fro Hyprland
+It is an application bar with dynamic width and auto-hide, it can hide window.
-This is a QML app to use with quickshell
+Being a QML file you can use in C application or with tool like [`quickshell`](https://git.outfoxxed.me/quickshell/quickshell)

-# TO use
+# Setup
-Just copy `shell.qml` into `~/.config/quickshell/yabar` and start it with `quickshell --config yabar`
+To use with quickshell just copy `shell.qml` into `~/.config/quickshell/yabar` and start it with `quickshell --config yabar`.

+# To use
+Dock will appaer when you move the mouse on the bootom border of the screen.
+When you click an icon its app window will hide to return with a second click.